ipni/specs/IPNI_HTTP_PROVIDER.md

   between clients and the IPNI HTTP provider.
 TLS encrypts the data during transmission, protecting it from unauthorized access and tampering.

-- **Pagination and Maximum Content Length**: Implementers should consider implementing pagination mechanisms and setting a maximum content length for responses to prevent potential abuse or resource exhaustion attacks.
-This helps ensure that the API remains performant and resilient to malicious actors.
+- **Pagination and Maximum Content Length**: Implementers should take into account setting a maximum content length for responses to mitigate potential abuse or resource exhaustion attacks.
+This helps ensure the API's performance and resilience against malicious actors.
+We suggest a maximum content length of 4MB.
+It is important to note that content pagination is achieved using IPLD links.
+For example, advertisement entry chunks are linked together using the `Next` field, forming a linked list of multihashes.
+Therefore, implementors must ensure that the generated entry chunks remain below the maximum content length accepted by the indexers.

 - **Signature Validation**: Implementers should validate the signatures associated with the head advertisement CID to verify the authenticity and integrity of the data.
 Signature validation ensures that the data is generated by the